 The plaintiff sued in a California state court for state law wage and hour claims.
 Hertz removed to federal court saying that they were incorporated in Delaware and New Jersey was their principle place of business, therefore they were not diverse.
 They argued that New Jersey was their principle place of business because it was the company headquarters.

-On the other hand, the plaintiffs argued that California was the principle place of business because that is where Hertz’s primary revenue, employment, and work was conducted.
+On the other hand, the plaintiffs argued that California was the principal place of business because that is where Hertz’s primary revenue, employment, and work was conducted.

 Analysis